Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 f250 australia vehicle

 We are the land of the 1-tonne ute!
 You’d think the F-series would be the perfect fit given we are a ute nation.
-Currently, in 2021 so far, the Ford Ranger is the second top-selling vehicle in the country, next to the Toyota Hilux.
+The Ford Ranger continues to be one of the top-selling vehicles in Australia, next to the Toyota Hilux.
 Isn’t that enough proof that there is a market?
-There are even body kits to convert the Ford Ranger to look more like the F-150 Raptor!

-Ford still doesn’t make right-hand drive (RHD) models off the factory floor, so to purchase an F150 or an F250 ready for the road, you’ll need to have it imported and custom converted by a third party.
+Ford still doesn’t make right-hand drive (RHD) F-250 models off the factory floor, so to purchase an F250 ready for Australian roads, you’ll need to have it imported and custom converted by a third party like Harrison F-Trucks or Performax International.
+Some features or services may only be available through these specialist dealers, and dealer delivery fees should be considered as part of the overall cost.

 Quick Re-cap: Ford Pickup Trucks in Australia

-What began as a request by a farmer’s wife to have a comfortable family truck to go to church in and a haul the pigs to market has turned into an all-out obsession with the American top-selling pickup.
+What began as a farmer’s request for a comfortable family truck has turned into an obsession with America’s top-selling pickup.

 f250 australia perspective

-The F-Trucks come in two different categories; the F150 is considered light-duty, and the F-250 is viewed as a part of the Super Duty range.
+The F-Trucks come in two different categories: the F-150 is considered light-duty, and the F-250 is viewed as part of the Super Duty range.
 The F-250, F-350 and F-450 are all categorised as Super Duty by Ford.
-These pickups come in all shapes & sizes to give the drivers maximum versatility based on their application.

 The F-250 Super Duty comes in the following models: